moti1992/MysqlDiskWrites/README.md

 # MysqlDiskWrites
-Calculation of number of disk writes in MySql DB
+Calculation of number of disk writes by MySql DB

 Installation on Linux systems
   * libmysqlclient-dev